henrikerola/scaladin/README.md

 Scaladin (formerly known as scala-wrappers) tries to make easier to use [Vaadin Framework](https://vaadin.com) with [Scala](http://www.scala-lang.org/) programming language.
-The JAR file and a Maven dependency can be found from the Vaadin Directory: [http://vaadin.com/addon/scala-wrappers](http://vaadin.com/addon/scala-wrappers)
+The JAR file and a Maven dependency can be found from the [Vaadin Directory](http://vaadin.com/addon/scaladin).

 ## How to use it?